 In Eq.
 (2), ci,t is the number of confirmed cases of COVID-19 observed in area i, on day t.
 All other variables remain unchanged.
 This specification is a Poisson model and often used to look at count data.
 The main problem with this specification is that it did not converge when we included the many lags.
 We therefore ended up choosing a specification that is very close to a count model in principle but offers the advantage of being linear.

 To match the COVID-19 data with the meteorological data, we had to handle the following imprecisions in the COVID-19 datasets.
-Fin out of 1.54%We also checked and
+For 1.54% of confirmed cases, the COVID-19 data does not provide us with an exact date, but with a period when the testing happened.
+This period is between 2 days and 14 days, and most of the time lower than 4 days (in 1.21% of the cases, without an exact date, the given period was longer than 4 days).
+We chose to include these observations and add them to each possible day of case confirmation with a weight reflecting that the observation is included for several days.
+For example, if the date of confirmed cases is a period of 2 days, we add this observation to the case count for each of these 2 days with a weight of 1/2.
+If the period is 3 days, the observation is added to the case count of these 3 days with a weight of 1/3, and so on.
+We confirmed that both including these observations and not including them has no impact on the results.

 In addition, the COVID-19 dataset is not always providing detailed georeferenced information.
 The information is provided either at national (6% of observations), regional (%), city (%) or postcode level (%).
-We drop the observations that only report national level geographical information and match the other ones with the weather information corresponding to the longitude and latitude reported in the COVID-19 dataset
+We drop the observations that only report national level geographical information and match the other ones with the weather information corresponding to the longitude and latitude reported in the COVID-19 dataset.

 Linearized results